IgniteUI/igniteui-docfx/en/components/drag_drop.md

 ### Drag Directive

-When an element inside your Angular application needs to be dragged from one place to another the [`igxDrag`]({environment:angularApiUrl}/classes/igxdragdirective.html) directive can be used to achieve this behavior.
-In combination with the [`igxDrop`]({environment:angularApiUrl}/classes/igxdropdirective.html) directive the placing of the dragged element can be done as well to have fully interactive application.
+When an element inside your Angular application needs to be dragged from one place to another on the page, the [`igxDrag`]({environment:angularApiUrl}/classes/igxdragdirective.html) directive is designed to help achieve this behavior.
+In combination with the [`igxDrop`]({environment:angularApiUrl}/classes/igxdropdirective.html) directive, the placing of the dragged element can be done as well, so you can have fully interactive application.

+#### Dragging fundamentals

+A drag operation starts when the end user swipes at least 5px in any direction.
+This is customizable and can be changed using the [`dragTolerance`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragtolerance) input.
+Otherwise the interaction is considered as a click and a `dragClick` event is triggered.

+When the dragging starts, the [`dragStart`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragstart) event is triggered.
+To the prevent any actual movement to occur, the event can be canceled by setting the [`cancel`]({environment:angularApiUrl}/interfaces/idragstarteventargs.html#cancel) property to `true`.

+Before any actual movement is about to be performed, the [`dragMove`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragmove) event is also triggered, containing the last and next position of the pointer.
+It is triggered every time a movement is detected while dragging an element around.

+After the user releases the mouse/touch the drag ghost element is removed from the DOM and the [`dragEnd`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragend) event will be emitted.

+> [!Note]
+> Due to the nature of the [`dragMove`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragmove) event, it can be triggered many times in a short period of time, which may cause performance issues for complex operations done when triggered.

 #### Dragging With Ghost